Garbaz/bachelor-thesis/presentation/presentation.md

 }
 ```

+- ⇒ Probabilistic program represents structured space of programs

 ## Inference

 - We have some probabilistic program
-- How do we actually draw samples from it?
+- How do we draw representative samples?
 - Just run it?
   - Problem: How do we respect _observe_ statements?
 - Solution: Markov Chain Monte Carlo